transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 Currently, neither the Government nor the contractor is able to fully test to use of the external GHC Prime API without the help of engineers who are already working on the project.
-This means that the Government is not able to do acceptance of the work being delivered end-to-end and the non-technical member of the contracting team are not able to test internally or with users.
+This means that the Government is unable to do acceptance of the work being delivered end-to-end and the non-technical members of the contracting team are not able to test internally or with users.

 ### Leveraging the Office app